t4qjXH8N/ioBroker.gardena/README.md

 Just install the adapter from the iobroker admin interface or fetch it from Github.

 ## Donation
-If this project help you reduce time to develop, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)
+If this project helped you to reduce developing time, you can give me a cup of coffee or a bottle of beer via PayPal(chvorholt@gmail.com) :-)

 ## Changelog
 #### 2.0.1 (22-Oct-2018)